 Many museum artifacts provide tasty treats for a variety of insects, animals, and fungi.
 A big part of museum conservation is preventing damage to our artifacts, which means knowing what’s eating your collection.
 Join museum conservator Michelle Crepeau for this lecture all about identifying common...

 When nature calls, you must go!
 But where do you go while at sea?
-You may be surprised by the historical practices of something so basic as using the bathroom when it comes to being on board a ship many years ago.
-Join Associate Curator...
+You may be surprised by the historical practices of something so basic as using the bathroom while on board a ship.
+Join Associate Curator of Education Christine Brin for an informative...